stijnvc/holo-alfa/_posts/2012-02-10-code-snippets.markdown

 ---

-Whenever you need to post a code snippet, use the liquid tags `hilight` and `endhilight` like this:
+Whenever you need to post a code snippet, use the liquid tags `hilight` and `endhilight`.

+like this:

 {% highlight css %}
 nav a:hover {